eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 11 - Dialogue management and system design.md

 #### Bellman equation

 * Expected cumulative reward $Q$ in a recursive fashion
-* Estimates the Q values based on out estimation of the Q-values, can be uesed to iteratively refine estimates until conversion
+* Estimates the Q values based on out estimation of the Q-values, can be uI sed to iteratively refine estimates until conversion
 * ![[Pasted image 20231031153631.png | 500]]
 *